 But, there is more for us to do.
 While there is so much to be proud of for last year, we also faced challenges.
 Our services remained very busy, as did the NHS organisations around us, which can have an impact on the care we can provide.
 When GP surgeries are busy across the capital, we can experience an increase in demand as people try to access healthcare.
 When our London hospitals are busy and their A&E departments are seeing high numbers of very sick patients, it is harder for our crews to transfer the care of our patients to them.
+To mitigate the challenges, we have increased partnership working and pioneering approaches, We are London Ambulance Service, and we are proud to be the capital's emergency and urgent responders.
+We hope that rings loud and clear through the pages of this annual report.

-To mitigate the challenges, we have increased partnership working and pioneering approaches, such as a new agreement with hospitals and integrated care systems across the capital to handover patient care at hospital within a maximum of 45 minutes.
+such as a new agreement with hospitals and integrated care systems across the capital to handover patient care at hospital within a maximum of 45 minutes.
 During the past year, we have also launched a new pilot in supporting a local GP service to answer their calls with trained professionals and help to book appointments or identify other NHS services most suitable for the patient.
 We are pleased to play our part in working as a whole health system to reduce these challenges.